YFanha/MON1-Prometheus/README.md

 Prometheus monitoring system deployment with Grafana.

 ## nginx_rproxy_config
-Nginx virtual host to listen on 8080 and redirect to grafana (on root prefix) or to the prometheus web interface (/prometheus).
+Nginx virtual host to listen on 8080 and redirect to the wanted services.
+- / -> grafana (port 3000)
+- /prometheus/ -> prometheus web interface (port 9090)

 ## prometheus.service.template
 Template of the prometheus.service.
-The template already include de modification to work with the Nginx reverse proxy.
+The template already include the modifications to work with the Nginx reverse proxy.